menu

 Compared to the rest of the country, citizens of Longville spend much less time in their cars: on average, their commute to work is only 17.67 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-Longville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Longville doesn't have a public transportation system that people use for their commute.

-The citizens of Longville are very well educated compared to the average community in the nation: 34.30% of adults in Longville have a bachelor's degree or even advanced degree.
+The population of Longville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.30% of adults in Longville have a bachelor's degree or even advanced degree.

 The per capita income in Longville in 2018 was $32,529, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
 This equates to an annual income of $130,116 for a family of four.